 If you're awarded any type of discount and there's a change in circumstances that may affect your entitlement, you must contact us immediately so your account can be updated.

 Please note: we have the power to impose a penalty (max £200) if you fail to provide information that affects your council tax liability.

 If you're on a low income we may be able to help you pay your Council Tax or rent.
-Please visit our pages on Council Tax Reduction Scheme or Housing Benefits to find out more.
+Visit our Council Tax Reduction Scheme or Housing Benefits pages.